ShankarChavan/Gen-AI-LLMs/README.md

 # Gen-AI-LLMs
 This repo will hold all docs and code w.r.t Gen-AI-LLM materials
 # Gen-AI-Keywords

+1.**LLM** - Large Language Models (LLMs) are foundational machine learning models that use deep learning algorithms to process and understand natural language.
+These models are trained on massive amounts of text data to learn patterns and entity relationships in the language

+2.**Tokenizer** - The first step in any NLP task is to convert given text into tokens.
+LLMs use 2 types — BPE (Byte pair encoding) and Wordpiece.
+GPT based models use BPE and BERT based models use WordPiece.
+Some models also use SentencePiece to get sentence encodings.

+3.**Transformer** - A transformer model is a neural network that learns context and thus meaning by tracking relationships in sequential data like the words in this sentence.

+4.**Attention** - In LLM, this concept is applied by teaching the model to focus on certain parts of the input data and disregard others to better solve the task at hand.

+5.**GPT** - Generative Pre-trained Transformers, commonly known as GPT, are a family of neural network models that uses the transformer architecture

+6.**Prompt** - Prompts are the inputs or queries that a user or a program gives to an LLM AI, to get a relevant response from the model.

+7.**Prompt Engineering** - Prompt engineering is the process of enhancing the output of large language models (LLMs) like ChatGPT.
+Carefully crafting input prompts can help the language model understand the information about the input (context) and your desired output.

+8.**Hallucination** - LLMs will also sometimes confidently produce information that isn’t real or true, which are typically called “hallucinations”

+9.**Context window** - In GPT models, the context window refers to the amount of preceding text that the model can consider when generating a response.

+10.**Parameters** - Parameters are the numerical values that chosen by the model.
+They are learned from data during the training process.
+The more parameters a model has, the more the model is.

+11. **Hyperparameter** - Hyperparameters are the explicitly specified parameters that control the training process.
+They are essential for optimizing the model.
+They are set manually by Data Scientist / Machine learning engineer in beginning of training the model

 # Gen-AI Lifecycle
 Here is diagram of the Gen-AI Lifecycle